 Old fittings include three 16th-century triptychs and a unique Gothic wooden chandelier (1523) in the central nave.
 There are some even older objects, such as the bronze baptismal font (1355) featuring scenes of Christ’s life; a 4m-high, seven-armed candelabrum (1327); and the stalls in the chancel (1340).
-Outside is a striking modern monument celebrating 1000 years of Polish Catholicism; the design, a symbolic split cross joined by a peace dove, depicts influential rulers Bolesław Chrobrego and Otto III.
+The 20th-century stained glass is striking on sunny days and another modern feature in the shape of a monument celebrating 1000 years of Polish Catholicism stands outside.

 Despite the time posted at the door (aimed more at huge, disruptive German tour groups), you can actually wander in whenever you like.
 The views from the tower are just sweeping enough to warrant the admission charged.